AdobeDocs/analytics-2.0-apis/oauth-postman.md

 8. On the next row, add the header KEY `x-proxy-global-company-id` and enter you Global Company ID as the VALUE.

-9. On the next row, add the header KEY `x-api-key` and enter your Client ID as the value.
+9. On the next row, add the header KEY `x-api-key` and enter your Client ID as the VALUE.

   ![Postman Oauth Step 5](/images/postman-oauth2-step5.png)